 FilmBook is a independently-owned, entertainment industry news website.
-Reporting on the film and television industries, FilmBook is the go-to source for the ever evolving, plugged-in, and media-hungry generation.
-Referenced in the New York Times and a IMDb NewsDesk Partner, our numerous unique visitors read 90-120 thousand pages a month because they’re fascinated and intrigued by what we have to say concerning the news stories we report on.
-They engage with and follow us via social media because we entertain while edifying them on hot topics.
+Reporting on the film and television show industries (broadcast, cable, streaming service), FilmBook is the go-to source for the ever-evolving, plugged-in, and media-hungry generation.
+Referenced in the New York Times and a IMDb NewsDesk Partner, our numerous unique visitors read 90-120 thousand pages a month (during peak months) because they’re fascinated and intrigued by what we have to say concerning the news stories we report on.
+They engage with and follow us via social media because we entertain while edifying them on the latest breaking news.
 Founded in 2008, FilmBook is based in New Haven, Connecticut with writers in New York, California, Utah, Canada, and England.
-FilmBook has a Page Rank of 4, an Alexa Global Rank of 441,373, 349 other websites link to it, 41 thousand of its URLs have been added to Google’s Index., and a Google News-optimized Site Map updated each day.
+FilmBook has a Page Rank of 4, an Alexa Global Rank of 540,968, 292 other websites link to it, 46 thousand of its URLs have been added to Google’s Index, and our Sitemap, and Google News-optimized Sitemap are updated each day.

 FilmBook’s Executive Team, Staff Writers, and Contributors